top of page

 Trustee Tom Drake

-Tom’s background includes a long history of volunteerism.
+Tom was born in St. John’s Hospital, grew up in Hastings, and married Hastings native Julia DiSalvo.
+They now live in Tom’s childhood home with their three children: Joseph, Grace and Timothy.
+His background includes a long history of volunteerism.
 He has been a member of the Riverview Manor Fire Company for more than 25 years, and has served as Captain of both that engine company and the Hastings Ambulance Corps.
 Tom is a Past Commander of the Admiral Farragut American Legion Post 1195 and is a member of the Hastings Little League Board.

 Tom holds a BS from Excelsior College and an MPA from Pennsylvania State University.